Intersection patterns of set systems on manifolds with slowly growing homological shatter functions: Graded parameters of set systems

 \begin{lemma} Let $\F$ be a set system and $t\ge 2$ an integer.
 If $\rad_\F(t) > \rad_\F(t-1)$, then $\rad_\F(t-1) \ge 1+\log_2\pth{1+\frac{t}{\h_\F(t)}}$. \end{lemma} \begin{proof} Let $X$ denote the ground set of $\F$ and let $n = \rad_\F(t-1)$.
 Suppose that $\rad_\F(t)>n$, so that there exist a subset $\G = \{G_1,G_2, \ldots, G_t\} \subset \F$ and a subset $S \subseteq X$ of size $n$ such that

-\begin{description} \item[(i)] there is no partition of $S$ into two parts whose $\G$-convex hull intersect, \item[(ii)] for every $i \in [t]$, there exists a partition $\p_i$ of $S$ into two parts whose $(\G\setminus \{G_i\})$-convex hulls intersect. \end{description}
+\begin{description} \item[(i)] there is no partition of $S$ into two parts whose $\G$-convex hulls intersect, \item[(ii)] for every $i \in [t]$, there exists a partition $\p_i$ of $S$ into two parts whose $(\G\setminus \{G_i\})$-convex hulls intersect. \end{description}

 Recall that given $\F' \subseteq \F$, the $\F'$-convex hull $\conv_{\F'}(P)$ of a subset $P\subset X$ is the intersection of all the members of $\F'$ that contain $P$.
 In particular, for any $P \subseteq X$ such that $P \not \subseteq G_{i}$ we have $\conv_\G(P) = \conv_{\G\setminus \{G_{i}\}}(P)$.
 Conditions~(i) and~(ii) therefore imply that every $G_i \in \G$ contains one or the other part of $\p_i$.